yamaguchi-mari/app-building-for-chainguard-csms/labs/01a_chainguard_ci/README.md

 ### How is all of this relevant?

-> Example: Customer request for a way to get specific SCM **commit SHAs** into Snyk UI/API
+> Example: Customer request for a way to get specific SCM **commit SHAs** into chainctl UI/API

 > **Q:** What is a commit SHA?